KanegaeGabriel/StegoPack/README.md

 * 10262648 - Gabriel Kanegae Souza
 * 10262652 - [João Vitor dos Santos Tristão](http://github.com/jtristao/)

 `StegoPack` is a Python module and full application that is able to encode any file into an image via **LSB steganography**, as well as detect and decode a file from an image.
 For that, the lowest level of encoding is be selected (the one that degrades the original image the least), based on file sizes.

-For encoding, it receives an image and a file of any type, and outputs a PNG image with the file encoded in it.
-For decoding, it receives the image with an encoded file, and outputs the file with its original filename.
+This implementation focuses on modularity/flexibility (**Module Usage** below) and speed (multithreading implementation).
+The Python Notebooks also provide a more visual exploration of the method and its results.

 The encoding levels available are: